pvcraven/web-development-class/source/assignments/save_form_data/save_form_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 * Look at the code you have to get the records from the database.
 Adapt it to insert a new record.
+* After the record is inserted, make sure your JavaScript calls the function to update the table so that you can see the new record.
 * Test.

 Turn it in